-- Look up the MAC address for your watch (try: sudo hcitool lescan). - Use ota-dfu to upload micropython.zip (see Building wasp-os from source) to the device.
-For example: tools/ota-dfu/dfu.py -z micropython.zip -a A0:B1:C2:D3:E3:F5 --legacy
+- Ensure the watch is running in OTA update mode. - Look up the MAC address for your watch (try: sudo hcitool lescan). - Use ota-dfu to upload micropython.zip (see Building wasp-os from source) to the device.
+For example: tools/ota-dfu/dfu.py -z micropython.zip -a A0:B1:C2:D3:E3:F5 --legacy there are three boot modes of the device: ota update mode, safe mode and normal operation. understanding these modes is useful to help troubleshoot installation and boot problems.

-2.5 Troubleshooting
+2.6 Troubleshooting